biblequiz/BibleQuiz.com/_pages/history/2005/nationals.md

 #### 2nd Place

-Church:	Nixa A/G, Nixa, MO
+* **Church**: Nixa A/G, Nixa, MO
-Coaches:	Nancy Slater, Dan Slater (assistant), Marsha Tuttle (assistant)
+* **Coaches**: Nancy Slater, Dan Slater (assistant), Marsha Tuttle (assistant)
+* **Team**:
-Team:	Stephen Hahn
+    * Stephen Hahn
-Mike Lilienthal
+    * Mike Lilienthal
-Josh Slater
+    * Josh Slater
-Nathan Tuttle
+    * Nathan Tuttle
-Patience Tuttle
+    * Patience Tuttle
-Follow this team's round robin
 * **Preliminaries**:
-TODO_PRELIM
+  * Round 1: Won against Watford City A/G, Watford City, ND 180 to 20
+  * Round 2: Won against Tacoma Life Center, Tacoma, WA 140 to 85
+  * Round 3: Won against Grace A/G, Spring City, PA 185 to 140
+  * Round 4: Won against Orange County Worship Center, Santa Ana, CA 215 to 70
+  * Round 5: Won against First A/G, Montgomery, AL 65 to 20
+  * Round 6: Won against Calvary Temple, Elkhart, IN 115 to 100
+  * Round 7: Lost to San Angelo First A/G, San Angelo, TX -20 to 235
 * **Round Robin**:
-Round 1: Won against Calvary Temple, Indianapolis, IN 160 to 75 Round 2: Lost to Central A/G, Superior, WI 30 to 165
+  * Round 1: Won against Calvary Temple, Indianapolis, IN 160 to 75
+  * Round 2: Lost to Central A/G, Superior, WI 30 to 165
-Round 3: Lost to Cedar Park A/G, "Ferocious", Bothell, WA 120 to 170
+  * Round 3: Lost to Cedar Park A/G, "Ferocious", Bothell, WA 120 to 170
-Round 4: Lost to The Church at Briargate #1, Colorado Springs, CO 60 to 200 Round 5: Lost to First A/G, San Angelo, TX 105 to 180 Round 6: Won against Christian Temple, Houston, TX 165 to 105 Round 7: Lost to Faith A/G, Orlando, FL 80 to 185
+  * Round 4: Lost to The Church at Briargate #1, Colorado Springs, CO 60 to 200
+  * Round 5: Lost to First A/G, San Angelo, TX 105 to 180
+  * Round 6: Won against Christian Temple, Houston, TX 165 to 105
+  * Round 7: Lost to Faith A/G, Orlando, FL 80 to 185
-Round 8: Lost to Cedar Park A/G, "Fast and Furious", Bothell, WA 135 to 180 Round 9: Won against The Church at Briargate, "Shrewd Snakes", Colorado Springs, CO 230 to -35 Round 10: Lost to First A/G #1, Lexington, KY 70 to 185 Round 11: Lost to Calvary A/G, Dunwoody, GA 115 to 150 Round 12: Lost to Braeswood A/G, Houston, TX 25 to 205
+  * Round 8: Lost to Cedar Park A/G, "Fast and Furious", Bothell, WA 135 to 180
+  * Round 9: Won against The Church at Briargate, "Shrewd Snakes", Colorado Springs, CO 230 to -35
+  * Round 10: Lost to First A/G #1, Lexington, KY 70 to 185
+  * Round 11: Lost to Calvary A/G, Dunwoody, GA 115 to 150
+  * Round 12: Lost to Braeswood A/G, Houston, TX 25 to 205
-Round 13: Lost to Tacoma Life Center, Tacoma, WA 115 to 130 Round 14: Won against Calvary A/G, Toledo, OH 200 to 100
+  * Round 13: Lost to Tacoma Life Center, Tacoma, WA 115 to 130
+  * Round 14: Won against Calvary A/G, Toledo, OH 200 to 100
-Round 15: Won against Evangel A/G, Williamsville, NY 100 to 90
+  * Round 15: Won against Evangel A/G, Williamsville, NY 100 to 90
-Round 16: Lost to James River A/G, "Salt", Ozark, MO 10 to 235
+  * Round 16: Lost to James River A/G, "Salt", Ozark, MO 10 to 235
-Round 17: Won against Aurora First A/G, Aurora, CO 160 to 95
+  * Round 17: Won against Aurora First A/G, Aurora, CO 160 to 95
-Round 18: Won against Crossway Church, Valencia, PA 100 to 80 Round 19: Won against Galena A/G, Galena, KS 135 to 90
+  * Round 18: Won against Crossway Church, Valencia, PA 100 to 80
+  * Round 19: Won against Galena A/G, Galena, KS 135 to 90
 {% endcapture %}
 {% capture image_html %}{{ image_html | markdownify }}{% endcapture %}
 {% include image-card.html link=image_url alt="" html=image_html %}